m57/vconfigurator/README.md

 ### VLAN config file

 Basically the VLAN configuration file is a csv file, an example has been provided.
+You can also comment out VLANS using "#".
 Essentially it is formatted like so:
 > ip,netmask,gateway,vlan_id,vlan_name

 ## Enable all configurations